 For most of us, 2020 was the pop quiz we didn’t see coming.
 We had our eyes on our respective prizes; each of us eager to graduate to our personal next levels.
-Some of us got stuck and others unfortunately lost their footing completely.
+Some of us were stunned into a fixed position and others unfortunately lost their footing.
 But some of us—with grit, flexibility, strength and a little bit of luck—thrived.

 One such individual?
 Rain Matiezo, our graduating class’ self-appointed Prom Queen.